 - Sunday morning at 10:00 AM, writers pitch their fourth editor in private.

-- Sunday afternoon, writers meet with workshop leaders for final recap and strategy session--1:30 PM till 3:00 PM.
+- Sunday afternoon, writers meet with workshop leaders for final recap and strategy session--1:00 to 2:00 PM.

 No. The event is about learning to focus on those specific elements all successful novels and narrative non-fiction works require, and applying said elements, as appropriate, to each writer's fiction or nonfiction for purposes of making it more competitive in the commercial marketplace.
 You can't pitch a commercially viable novel unless and until you have written one.

 In consideration of the fact that writers must network in the industry, learn how to properly pitch, and produce a novel worthy of pitching in the first place, the conference enables them to obtain the following:

 - An opportunity to have their novel manuscript selected and read by acquisition editors from major publishing houses.
 The odds are currently running 1/3 for selection based on the quality of pitches and writers in attendance (due to workshop efforts to create great pitches and manuscripts, vigorous screening of potential attendees, and the conference itself which attracts top talent).
 Please understand, however, that selection does not assure publication.

 - Novel deconstruction and analysis from the best qualified industry professionals (editors, authors, and teachers of writing) that addresses the major fictional elements of plot, character, complication, and resolution, among others--the purpose being to not only assist writers with creating competitive projects, but prepare them pre-pitch to receive maximum productive reaction from publishing house editors.

 - Knowledge of the latest bewares, trends, and needs of the book market at the source: the New York publishing world.